 Ethnic tensions and security: Gwadar port, the centrepiece of CPEC, is located in the resource-rich yet sparsely populated Balochistan province.
 With a history of deadly clashes with the federal government, there is general scepticism in the province about the federal government’s policies, as the Baloch people feel that they have been historically exploited for their natural resources while their development needs have been neglected.
 The routing controversy mentioned above further exacerbates local distrust that the CPEC would bring any direct benefit to the province.
 Even though Gwardar port is located in Balochistan, it is expected that the maritime economy promised by the port will be largely insulated from the rest of the province.
 There is also concern that the local population will not have the skill set required for the kind of modern industry that is to be developed in Gwadar, and that the new jobs that will be created will be taken by workers from the other provinces and even from China, reducing the indigenous population to a minority in their own homeland.

 Insurgency groups in Balochistan have taken advantage of such sentiment and targeted Chinese personnel.
 One of the earliest attacks was in 2004, when three Chinese engineers working in the Gwadar port project were killed in a car bombing.
-Incidents have been recurrent over the years, with the latest being the attacks on the Chinese consulate in Karachi in November 2018 and on the Pearl Continental Hotel in Gwadar in May 2019.
+Incidents have been recurrent over the years, including attacks on the Chinese consulate in Karachi in November 2018 and on the Pearl Continental Hotel in Gwadar in May 2019.
+In July 2021, an explosion on a bus carrying staff of the Chinese-built Dasu hydropower dam project in KP province killed 13—including 9 Chinese nationals and 4 Pakistanis—and injured 28.
 In 2017, it was reported that the Pakistani military had deployed a 13,700-strong special security division to protect the Chinese personnel in CPEC projects.